rickkky/blag/README.md

-# g-matrix
+# glas

-A easy-to-use math library to perform vector and matrix operations in JavaScript/TypeScript, designed for the needs of 3D graphics apis like WebGL or WebGPU.
+Graphics linear algebra subroutine.
+A easy-to-use math library to perform vector and matrix operations in JavaScript/TypeScript, designed for the needs of graphics apis like WebGL or WebGPU.